Poetry Prize

 Judge: Chen Chen

-Their winning chapbook, between every bird, our bones, will be published by Newfound in fall of 2022.
+Their winning chapbook, between every bird, our bones, was published by Newfound in fall of 2022.

 Finalists: Michelle Moncayo, heidi andrea restrepo rhodes, and Yvanna Vien Tica.